robiso/contact-form/README.md

 	</div>
 </div>
 ```
-Save the changed theme.php and that's it!
+Save the changed theme.php.

-### How to display form on a specific page
+## 3. Display form on a specific page
 1. Change 'the name of the page' in the code below and add it to your theme.php (to show it on that specific page)
 2. Make sure 'the name of the page' exists.